Home > Basics > What Are Soft Skills? Definition and Examples

 Why Are Soft Skills Important?

-Soft skills are also integral to your success at a company.
+Employers look for soft skills because these skills are helpful indicators of how successful a new hire will be.
 According to a Leadership IQ study, 89% of new hire failures were a result of poor soft skills, not a lack of technical failures.
 New hires were more likely to fail because they lacked soft skills like coachability, emotional intelligence, and motivation.
 Only 11% of new hire failures were a result of technical incompetence.

 What Soft Skills Should I Include on My Resume?